Integrity and

 about and you might imagine negative effects of the actions.
 A

-negative thought or concern with apparent negativity might expand to become a
+negative thought or concern with apparent negativity might expand to become a large

 If you don't solve, dismiss or dispel a

-negative concern or problem as you experience or think about it, by applying
+negative concern or problem as you experience or think about it by applying

-or problem needs to be solved, explained or overcome in the terms of another
+problem needs to be solved, explained or overcome in the terms of another

 person or convention that contradicts and cancels some of your values and